anooruddh/devops/k8s-readme.md

 Each compute node includes a kubelet, an agent that communicates with the master or control plane to ensure the containers in a pod are running.
 When the control plane requires a specific action happen in a node, the kubelet receives the pod specifications through the API server and executes the action.
 It then ensures the associated containers are healthy and running.

+Kubelet is an agent process that runs of each worker node

+Its job includes

+> Register a node as a worker node
+> Creats/Destroy/Runs the PODs on the worker nodes based on the POD specs received from API-Server
+> Reports the status of PODs and Nodes to the API-Server regularly

 ## Kube-proxy service

 Each compute node contains a network proxy called a kube-proxy that facilitates Kubernetes networking services.
 The kube-proxy either forwards traffic itself or relies on the packet filtering layer of the operating system to handle network communications both outside and inside the cluster.